 If you have any questions regarding on-campus living at Wingate University after reading the following information, please contact the Office of Residence Life and Involvement at firstname.lastname@example.org or 704-233-8663.

 If students have identified an empty room they would like to move into and the roommate(s) agree with the move, the students with the space must notify the Office of Residence Life to begin the process for moving.
 If students do not know of a space to move into, they can contact the Office of Residence Life to talk about the availability of spaces to move into.

 Yes, you can loft or bunk your bed.
 If you choose to loft your bed, please be aware there’s a two-part approval process.
 You must receive permission from the residence director before lofting.

-The Office of Residence Life will also follow up to ensure that teh loft is constructed in a responsible and structurally sound way.
+The Office of Residence Life will also follow up to ensure that the loft is constructed in a responsible and structurally sound way.
 Students who do not construct satisfactory lofts are required to dismantle them.
 We will not remove any furniture from the room or apartment.
-We do not offer university-owned lofting kits to students, although students are permitted to construct or buy their own.
-Students are responsible for any and all other furniture associated with a loft, such as ladders and stools.
+We do not offer University-owned lofting kits to students, though students are permitted to build or buy their own.
+Students are responsible for all furniture associated with a loft, such as ladders and stools.

 We do provide bunking materials for students.
 Students need to come by the Office of Residence Life to obtain bunking pins for beds.

 There are co-ed buildings with men on one floor and women on another or in apartments next to each other.
 However, students of opposite sexes may not room together in the same apartment or residence hall room.